Little ghost, little ghost

 “And if he did see you he wouldn’t care.
 Tolly, my parents know I’m gay,” said Gavin.

 “And they don’t care?”

-“It’s a different world then when you were a kid Tolly, things have changed a lot.”
+“It’s a different world than when you were a kid, Tolly.
+Things have changed a lot.”

 “Gee whiz,” Tolly exclaimed.